sinusgamma/Deep-learning-air-pollution-forecaster/README.md

 In this project, we build the deep learning part of the model.

-This is a beginner project, we used codesnippets from the challenge course, especially from the character rnn forecast: https://github.com/udacity/deep-learning-v2-pytorch/tree/master/recurrent-neural-networks/char-rnn
+This is an "Udacity PyTorch Scholarship Challenge from Facebook" project, we used codesnippets from the challenge course, especially from the character rnn forecast: https://github.com/udacity/deep-learning-v2-pytorch/tree/master/recurrent-neural-networks/char-rnn

 ## Main Files